-You can ask yourself: Is it best to go?
+Should you visit Auschwitz?
 Or should you stay away with all due respect?
-Should you go visit Auschwitz?
 Only you can answer that, but l think the answer is yes.
 I think it is a good idea.

 - The most important one is to remember the victims.
 Over 1.6 million people were killed in Auschwitz as part of the “final solution” to the Jewish problem.
 It is a horrible and ugly part of history and should not be forgotten.

 - “Those who cannot remember the past are condemned to repeat it”.
 This quote by George Santayana is the very first thing you read at the first Block you visit.
 This must never happen again.
 In these stressful and hateful days, it serves as a visual reminder that we can not let greed and hate win.

 How to visit Auschwitz?
 How much is it to visit Auschwitz and Birkenau?
 Answers here:

 Things to keep in mind on your Auschwitz visit:

 - You will have to go through a metal detector.

 - Even though entry is free, there are only a limited number of tickets sold daily.
 Apparently, they are usually all bought up by the tour companies so you basically have no choice but go with them.
 It is worth it though.

 - What Auschwitz concentration camp tour company to use?
 We used GetYourGuide and were very pleased.
 It cost roughly $25 per person (in the 2022 currency rate).
 We were picked up at our Airbnb apartment and returned there at the end.
 The driver and guide were both excellent and it made for a very informative experience despite the big crowds.